dlight-js/dlight/packages/@dlightjs/dlight/README.md

 So, what is dep-chain?

-?ŒŸThis is a term that describes how DLight's reactivity works.
+?Ã¥Ã¼This is a term that describes how DLight's reactivity works.
 All the deps in the chain will be reactive because of the headnode of the chain(which is a state variable) and will be calculate again if the headnode changes, then all html elements' attributes related to them will be changed too.

 Dep-chain examples: